HomeBlog

 For example, you can place a cap regarding how many times a week and even determine the exact days they can fill up.
 It's best to allow either Friday or Monday fill-ups to discourage your employees from using the company-paid gas over the weekend.

 Another tactic is to compare your employees' mileage, fuel economy, and overall performance on the road.
-This way, you'll be able to establish whether they're using more gas than they should.
+This way, you can establish whether they use more gas than they should.
 If you notice discrepancies, ask your employees to pay you back for the gas they used for personal driving.

 The FAVR method consists of